Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Nuria's Traveller Tip

-If you love flea markets and you're travelling to New York in winter, head to the Winter Flea, a flea market for antiques, crafts and food that opens between November and March.
+If you love flea markets and you're travelling to New York in winter, head to the Winter Flea, a flea market of antiques, crafts and food that opens between November and March.
 It's very interesting!

 How to get to the Brooklyn Museum